Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards

 \subsection{RL Training}

 \paragraph{Discrete-Actions.} We compare four CQL variants and IQL for the discrete‐action setup: \begin{enumerate} \item \textbf{CQL}: Unmodified CQL as in prior work, e.g., \cite{kondrup2023towards}. \item \textbf{C‑CQL}: Constrained‐Action Space CQL. \item \textbf{F-CQL}: Factored Critic CQL. \item \textbf{CF‑CQL}: Constrained‑Action Space with a Factored Critic CQL(proposed discrete variant). \item \textbf{DiscreteIQL}: IQL adapted for discrete-action space. \end{enumerate} All setups use an MLP with four hidden layers of 256 units and a discount factor $\gamma = 0.99$.
 We set the CQL regularization to $\alpha = 0.1$ and the IQL parameters to $\tau = 0.8$ and $\beta = 5$.
 Gradients are clipped by global norm to 1.0, and we use a learning rate of $10^{-6}$ for CQL and $5e^{-5}$ for IQL.
 Each model is trained for 100,000 gradient steps, with the target critic updated after every step via Polyak averaging (coefficient $\tau_{polyak} = 0.005$).

-\paragraph{Hybrid Actions.} The hybrid actions setup was trained using IQL (HybridIQL) and EDAC (HybridEDAC).
-HybridIQL proved robust to hyper-parameter choices, using an actor and critic learning rate of 0.0003, inverse temperature $\beta=100$, expectile $\tau=0.8$, and an MLP with 4 layers of 256 units.
-HybridEDAC was sensitive to hyper-parameter choices.
-We used a small gradient diversity term ($\eta=0.1$) to avoid critic loss divergence.
-We also applied automatic entropy adjustment \cite{haarnoja2019softactorcriticalgorithmsapplications} with a target entropy of $\mathcal{H}_c=-0.3$ for continuous actions and $\mathcal{H}_d =0.3$ for discrete actions, and set the learning rate for each loss to $3e^{-5}$, diversity term $\eta=1.0$ and an ensemble of 25 critics. \end{enumerate}
+\paragraph{Hybrid Actions.} We evaluate two algorithms for the hybrid‐action setup: \begin{enumerate} \item \textbf{HybridIQL}: IQL adapted for hybrid actions.
+It uses learning rates of $lr=1e^{-4}$, inverse temperature $\beta = 5$, expectile $\tau = 0.8$, and a MLP with four hidden layers of 256 units. \item \textbf{HybridEDAC}: EDAC modified for hybrid actions.
+We also apply automatic entropy adjustment \cite{haarnoja2019softactorcriticalgorithmsapplications} with a target entropy of $\mathcal{H}_c=-0.3$ for continuous actions and $\mathcal{H}_d =0.3$ for discrete-actions, $lr=3e^{-5}$, diversity term $\eta=1.0$ and an ensemble of 25 critics. \end{enumerate}